Lakshman511/actions-training/README.md

 # actions-training

-- This covers actions in github
+- This covers actions in github along with demos of those actions